 Smart speakers like the Apple Homepod or Google Home Max fulfill requirements one through four but fail five and six.

 As I was doing my research, I came across a device that didn’t get enough attention, the Chromecast Audio.
 It connects via 3.5mm analog or optical to stereo speakers, allowing anything that has an audio input to stream music from the cloud.
 It doesn’t have any microphones and doesn’t listen to its surroundings.
 Furthermore, right around the time that I was buying one, Google discontinued them and put them on clearance.
-So, I picked one up for $15.
+So, I picked one up for 15 dollars.

 The iPod Hi-Fi was released in 2006 and barely lasted more than a year before being discontinued.
 If you want to know more, I’d recommend reading Andrew Kim’s excellent writeup on Minimally Minimal.